Skel~ord

 Introduction

-The user list, a pillar of Discord’s intuitive interface, seemed like a puzzle begging to be solved.
 I dived into the depths of Discord’s React-based structure, deciphering its scroll-handling methods and intricacies.
-Armed with insights about both compiled React code mapping to their original sourcecode and classic JS patterns, I embarked on the journey of translating these discoveries into the world of Svelte, my go-to framework known for its simplicity and elegance.
+Armed with insights about both compiled React and classic JS patterns, I embarked on the journey of translating these discoveries into the world of Svelte, my go-to framework.

 The discord way :